About Chris Elliott

-I am an energetic young professional that is dedicated to finding solutions to the problems that plague corporate and individual growth.
+I am an energetic supply chain professional that is dedicated to finding solutions to the problems that plague corporate and individual growth.

 I serve as a leader for supply chain and international non-profit organizations.
 I have an unshakable habit of lifelong learning and use my knowledge and experiences at work, for speaking engagements, workshops, consulting projects, and one-on-one coaching sessions.
 The result—connecting people and empowering change.